-Article 5.2 Transition arrangements
+Article 6.2 Transition arrangements

 As of 1 September 2017, the courses Management Consulting and Online Marketing are no longer taught as part of the MSc Entrepreneurship.
 Students that already obtained these courses before 1 September 2017 can still include the course(s) as elective(s) in the master's programme.

-As of 1 September 2017, the course Cases in Cultural Entrepreneurship is replaced by the course Cases in Creative Entrepreneurship.
 Students that already obtained the old course, are not allowed to add the new course to their programme.